-- 1. Section 10 Equipment Acquisition Guidelines discusses this item in detail.
-Initial equipment and furnishings will be eligible for funding as a capital improvement project only if they meet the following general conditions: - a.
-Have a life expectancy of at least 15 years with normal maintenance. - b.
+1. Section 10 Equipment Acquisition Guidelines discusses this item in detail.
+Check the DBM website (dbm.maryland.gov) for the most current equipment guidelines and procedures.
+Initial equipment and furnishings will be eligible for funding as a capital improvement project only if they meet the following general conditions:

+- a.
+Have a life expectancy of at least 15 years with normal maintenance.
+Certain systems will be excepted if they are part of a project with a 15-year life expectancy. - b.
 Durable construction. - c.
-Be of sufficient weight to preclude theft or easy removal from the facility by a single individual (chairs excepted).
+Be of sufficient size to preclude theft or easy removal from the facility by a single individual.
+It is necessary for the building to perform its programmed function. - d.

-- d.
-Unlikely to be replaced for technical obsolescence prior to 15 years from date of acquisition. - e.
 For existing college uses, it is not intended to replace a similar item already on hand. - 2.
 Initial equipment and furnishings shall include only those items that, after taking into account any and all usable equipment currently on hand, must be placed in the facility to accommodate the functions for which the facility has been designed and programmed.
 Those items more appropriate for outdoor use and that normally would not be used inside a facility are not eligible for funding as capital equipment.
 Durable outdoor furnishings may be considered eligible for capital funding. - 3.
 The items must not be elaborate or extravagant.
 Review will be guided by the reasonableness of the cost of the item, by the durability and appropriateness for the intended level and type of use of the item, and by its utility.
-State Use Industry (SUI) products must be specified whenever possible (State Finance and Procurement Article, Section 14-103, Annotated Code of Maryland). - 4.
+Maryland Correctional Enterprises (MCE) products must be specified whenever possible (State Finance and Procurement Article, Section 14-103, Annotated Code of Maryland). - 4.
 If the project is a conversion of, or addition to, an existing facility, only those items of equipment and furnishings required to support the new or added function of the facility are authorized. - 5.
 Initial equipment and furnishings associated with alteration, relocation, or renovation of an existing facility normally will not be eligible for capital funding.
 Since these types of projects are related to existing functions, it is expected that existing equipment will be utilized.
 Replacement equipment is not eligible for capital funding. - 6.
 Generally, information technology items that are integral components of building systems (utilities, telecommunications) should be purchased as part of the construction contract, rather than as individual equipment and furnishings.
 These items should be shown as construction on the budget forms. - 7.
 Certain other information technology equipment also is eligible for capital funding.
 Examples include system control equipment that is located in a central control room and equipment and wiring located in wiring closets throughout the building.
-Information technology items purchased separately from the construction contract should be shown as equipment.
+Information technology items purchased separately from the construction contract should be shown as equipment and must be part of a system to be eligible.